roffinator3000/abcc-example-starterkit/README.md

 # abcc-example-starterkit
-This is a stand-alone example application using the Anybus CompactCom API ([abcc-api](https://github.com/hms-networks/abcc-api)) ported for the [Anybus CompactCom Starter Kit](https://anybus.com/starterkit40) evaluation platform.
+This is a stand-alone example application using the Anybus CompactCom Driver API ([abcc-api](https://github.com/hms-networks/abcc-driver-api)) ported for the [Anybus CompactCom Starter Kit](https://anybus.com/starterkit40) evaluation platform.
 ### Purpose
 To enable easy evaluation and inspiration to [Anybus CompactCom](https://www.hms-networks.com/embedded-network-interfaces) prospects.